BACOUL/digitalmeve/CODE_OF_CONDUCT.md

-# Code of Conduct — DigitalMeve
+# 📜 Code of Conduct — DigitalMeve

-We are committed to providing a **welcoming, respectful, and inclusive community** for everyone.
+We are committed to providing a welcoming, respectful, and inclusive community for everyone.

 ---

 ## 💡 Our Standards

 Examples of positive behavior:

 - Being respectful and inclusive
 - Giving and gracefully accepting constructive feedback
 - Focusing on what is best for the community
 - Showing empathy and kindness

 Unacceptable behavior includes:

 - Harassment, discrimination, or personal attacks
 - Trolling, insults, or derogatory comments
 - Publishing others’ private information
 - Any conduct which could reasonably be considered inappropriate

 ---